Yuh Myung-woo: Legacy

-WBC light-flyweight champion Jung Koo Chang.
-Yuh is one of only 5 fighters to have successfully defended their light-flyweight title at least 10 times in one reign.
-Yoko Gushiken defended the WBA light-flyweight title 13 times, Luis Estaba defended the light-flyweight title 11 times and Saman Sorjaturong made 10 successful title defenses of his light-flyweight title.
+WBC light-flyweight champion Chang Jung-koo.
+Yuh is one of only five fighters to have successfully defended their light-flyweight title at least 10 times in one reign: Yoko Gushiken defended the WBA light-flyweight title 13 times; Luis Estaba defended the light-flyweight title 11 times; and Saman Sorjaturong made ten successful title defenses of his light-flyweight title.
 Yuh was inducted to International Boxing Hall of Fame in 2013.